fuzzylogicxx/fuzzylogic/posts/2020-08-03-im-jack-mcdade-and-im-tired-of-boring-websites.md

 > I’m tired of boring websites.
 ---

-So many fun touches in this design!
-It gave me quite a few chuckles when browsing it over the weekend.
+So many fun touches in the design for Jack’s personal website!
+It gave me plenty of chuckles while browsing over the weekend.

 My favourite bits were the “Email Deposit Box” on the [Radical Design Course section](https://radicaldesigncourse.com/) (make sure to have sound turned on) and the entire [Design Work](https://jackmcdade.com/design) page (keep scrolling)!